British Columbia Home Flipping Tax

 The Home Flipping Tax applies to B.C. residents and non-residents who sell their property on or after January 1, 2025.
 Tax will be payable on any gain or income earned from the sale of the property if the property was purchased less than two years before the sale, subject to any exemptions.

-Notably, the legislation includes a provision that properties purchased before January 1, 2025, may be subject to the tax if sold on or after January 1, 2025, and owned for less than 2 years unless an exemption applies.
+Notably, the legislation includes a provision that properties purchased before January 1, 2025, may be subject to the tax if sold on or after January 1, 2025, and have been owned for less than two years, unless an exemption applies.

 The Home Flipping Tax applies to the net taxable income from the sale of taxable property that was owned for less than two years.